kristianolesenlarsen/sdseml_online_exercises/.github/ISSUE_TEMPLATE/feedback.md

 ---
 name: Feedback
-about: Feedback to students
+about: Feedback for students
-title: 'Feedback Ex10: #
+title: 'Feedback Ex10: #'
 labels: ''
 assignees: ''

 ---

 (please reply to this issue when you have read your feedback)

 **The warmup**